openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

 The `trip_type` field **must** have one of the following enumerated values:

 - `delivery` (_default_): making a delivery
-- `return`: returning to home location or next trip start
+- `return`: returning to home location or pickup point
 - `advertising`: displaying advertising and not making a delivery
 - `mapping`: mapping the environment and not making a delivery
 - `roaming`: moving in right of way but not in another `trip_type`